Pilgrim's Pride: Description of firm

-News events in the 2000s/2010s
+News events in the 2000s2020s

 On October 12, 2002, Pilgrim's Pride recalled 27.4 million pounds of sliced deli poultry after finding a strain of Listeria monocytogenes in the drain of one of their facilities.
 It was the largest food recall in the US at the time.
 The outbreak killed 7 people, sickened 46, and caused 3 miscarriages.

-In 2003, Pilgrim's Pride acquired Pierce Chicken (formerly of ConAgra Foods and Hester Industries).
+In 2003, Pilgrim's Pride acquired Pierce Chicken (formerly owned by ConAgra Foods and before that part of Hester Industries).
 Pierce Chicken is best known for its brand-name Wing Dings, Wing Zings, and various other prepared food products.

 In May 2004, Pilgrim's Pride experienced an outbreak of avian influenza in Hopkins County in northeast Texas; 24,000 breeder hens were destroyed to contain the outbreak.

 On July 20, 2004, PETA released a video showing cruelty to chickens at a Pilgrim's Pride plant in West Virginia.
 The video showed Pilgrim Pride employees strangling, stomping, and flinging live chickens into a wall.
-Pilgrim's Pride held an investigation, fired 11 employees, including managers, and has provided ongoing animal welfare training to its work force after KFC owner Yum Brands threatened to cease purchasing from the company following the incident; none of the employees faced any criminal charges.
+Pilgrim's Pride investigated, dismissed 11 employees including managers, and has provided ongoing animal welfare training to its work force after KFC owner Yum Brands threatened to cease purchasing from the company following the incident; none of the employees faced any criminal charges.

-Pilgrim's is also a supplier of cattle feed to various ranching operations in East Texas.
-The supply of cattle feed was criticized because of the alleged use of "inedible" chicken parts being used for protein content.
-This is a common practice in the poultry industry known as protein conversion, so as to profit from all parts of the bird.
-Protein conversion uses techniques to convert inedible parts of the animal, such as keratin in feathers and skin, into digestible protein to be used for livestock and pet food.

 On December 4, 2006, Pilgrim's Pride announced the successful acquisition of Gold Kist (formerly the third largest chicken company) for $21.00 a share.
 Although there was initial resistance from Gold Kist, the board members of both companies voted unanimously to combine the two companies.